Recognize an adverb when you find one.

 Our basset hound Bailey sleeps on the living room floor.

 Is Bailey a sound sleeper, curled into a tight ball?
 Or is he a fitful sleeper, his paws twitching while he dreams?
-The addition of an adverb adjusts the meaning of the verb sleeps so that the reader has a clearer picture:
+The addition of an adverb adjusts the meaning of the verb sleeps so that readers have a clearer picture:

 Our basset hound Bailey sleeps peacefully on the living room floor.